lood339/vxl/README.md

 A comprehensive description of the VXL project can be views at https://vxl.github.io/

-This repository is for simple compilation.
+This repository is for simple compilation in Mac OS.
+It only compiles following libraries: vgl, vnl and vpgl in core and supporting libraries.
+Supporting liabaries:
+libclipper.a  libtestlib.a	libvcl.a
+libnetlib.a  	libv3p_netlib.a  	libvcsl.a

 MacOS: